peaBerberian/MSESpy.js/README.md

         {
           self: mediaSource, // {Object} The value of `this` at the time of the
                              // call (usually the MediaSource)
+          id: 4, // {number} unique id, generated in ascending order for any
+                 // entry.
+                 // Generated here at the time of the call.
           date: 1533722155401, // {number} timestamp at which the call was made
           args: [], // {Array} Eventual arguments this method has been called
                     // with